gconnect/gconnect/README.md

  ### :girl: Brief about me

 Hi, I'm Glory Agatevure.
 I am a Blockchain Software Engineer and Technical writer from Nigeria.
 I am currently passionate about blockchain/web3 technologies and exploring Cloud & DevOps.
-I am a co-founder of AfricInnovate a training and development startup with physical office in Nigeria :nigeria: a global reach Across Africa and Beyonod.
+I am a co-founder of AfricInnovate a training and development startup with a physical office in Nigeria :nigeria: and a global reach Across Africa and beyond.

 I am also a founding team member of @surge_women a web3 Education platform for women.

 I want to collaborate on any great idea that can be developed with tech.
 I am open to business partnership and collaboration.